isacdaavid/phd_thesis_markdown/source/13_chapter_5_goals.md

   that goal.

-- As a natural consequence of the newfound descriptive and explanatory power contingent upon the previous point; be able to leverage the resulting methods to predict the occurance of distinct emotion perception workflows from functional imaging data alone.
+- As a natural consequence of the newfound descriptive and explanatory power contingent upon the previous point: be able to leverage the resulting methods to predict the occurance of distinct emotion perception workflows from functional imaging data alone.